 Business change/Entity obsolete.

-Debate on Retiring an Entity
+103.5.3Debate on Retiring an Entity

 The Entity retirement recommendation will be placed on the agenda of one of the next two Advisory Committee meetings at the Chair’s discretion.

 The Chair of the Entity in question shall be granted 10 minutes to address the Advisory Committee during the debate;